carbon-language/carbon-lang/docs/design/lexical_conventions/string_literals.md

 instead: `"foo\x00123"`.
 The intent is to preserve the possibility of permitting decimal escape sequences in the future.

-A backslash followed by a line feed character is an escape sequence that produces no string contents.
+A `\#` followed by a line feed character is an escape sequence that produces no string contents.
 This escape sequence is _experimental_, and can only appear in block string literals.
-This escape sequence is processed after trailing whitespace is replaced by a line feed character, so a `\` followed by horizontal whitespace followed by a line terminator removes the whitespace up to and including the line terminator.
-Unlike in Rust, but like in Swift, leading whitespace on the line after an escaped newline is not removed, other than whitespace that matches the indentation of the terminating `"""`.
+This escape sequence is processed after trailing whitespace is replaced by a line feed character, so a `\#` followed by horizontal whitespace followed by a line terminator removes the whitespace up to and including the line terminator.
+Unlike in Rust, but like in Swift, leading whitespace on the line after an escaped newline is not removed, other than whitespace that matches the indentation of the terminating `"""#`.

 A character sequence starting with a backslash that doesn't match any known escape sequence is invalid.
 Whitespace characters other than space and, for